On tropical cohomology of smooth algebraic varieties: Valuations and non-archimedean analytic spaces

-\begin{dfn} We put $(\Spec L/K)^{\Ber}$ the subspace of the analytification $X^{\Ber}$ of a model $X$ of $L/K$ (i.e., an algebraic variety over $K$ whose function field is $L$,) consisting of points whose supports are the generic point of $X$.
-This definition is independent of the choice of a model $X$. \end{dfn}
+\end{dfn} For an integral algebraic variety $X$ over $K$ with function field $L$, the set $(\Spec L/K)^{\Ber}$ can be identified with the subspace of the analytification $X^{\Ber}$ consisting of points whose supports are the generic point of $X$.
+We introduce the induced topology on $(\Spec L/K)^{\Ber}$.